Here’s a short I wrote a looong time ago – but in keeping with the season and all…

 “Please have a seat,” David said, while he settled himself behind his desk.

-“Look, I’m afraid I have to apologize, I don’t seem to have your notes at hand.
+“So.
+Rodney.”
+David shuffled the papers on his desk.
+He cleared his throat a few times.“Look, I’m afraid I have to apologize, I don’t seem to have your notes at hand.
 Perhaps you should just tell me why you’ve come to see me today.”David picked up the timer and set it to go off in half an hour.

 “What’s that?” asked Rodney despite the fact he knew quite well what it was.